 Drugs will be dispensed within health entities (hospitals and clinics) or healthcare professionals directly (pharmacist) in the pharmacies.
 Compensation for drugs and devices will depend on the patient’s health care plan (FONASA / ISAPRE / additional private insurance), coverage under Explicit Guarantees in Health (GES plan) or High Cost Treatment Financial Protection System, if available or through out-of-pocket payment.

 15. What are the professional and legal responsibilities of those who dispense drugs and devices?
 What role do they play in providing patient care, information, and safety?

-The professionals who dispense drugs and devices must comply with all regulations applying to reception, storage, transport, distribution and dispensing of drug products.
+The professionals who dispense drugs must comply with all regulations applying to reception, storage, transport, distribution and dispensing of drug products.
 Additionally, they must be in possession of the title of Pharmacist.

 According to section 129 A of the Sanitary Code, pharmacies must be under the supervision and technical direction of pharmacist who must supervise the correct dispensing of pharmaceutical products in accordance to the terms of the respective medical prescription and to personally inform a promote rational use of medicines, responding questions which patients may have.
 They shall also exert a permanent supervision of sanitary and technical aspects of the site, irrespective of the responsibility over administrative operation of the site which shall oversee the pharmacy staff.